3/16/08

 In accordance with the Constitution, the Senate cannot originate revenue

-If the Senate does originate a revenue measure either as a Senate bill or an
+bills.
+If the Senate does originate a revenue measure either as a Senate

 Dave notes:

-they realized it uses Fed funds for private consenting adult sexwork that it
+bet if they realized it uses Fed funds for private consenting adult sexwork

-and implies forced but that is not the definition in the Act which includes
+so bad and implies forced but that is not the definition in the Act which

 IMPORTANT Opportunity to Change Federal Law

-was reauthorized in 2005 but for which funding expires after 2007 the DEFINITION
+that was reauthorized in 2005 but for which funding expires after 2007

 If it was forced it was "Severe Forms" with higher penalties.
 But aiding

-with for setting up appointments for her results in 20 years in prison even if
+charged with for setting up appointments for her results in 20 years in

 I have extensive info on the 2005 Reauthorization Act at